It’s time to talk about natural toothpaste recipes for cleaner, healthier teeth!

 It’s important to note, however, that homemade toothpaste doesn’t contain fluoride, which helps fight off cavities – but at the same time, fluoride is also known for a ton of potential health risks.
 It has been linked to toxicity concerns and other complications associated with the thyroid, kidneys, and digestive system.
 Aside from that, commercial toothpaste is also formulated with a number of harmful chemicals and toxins that you definitely don’t want in your home – let alone, in your mouth.

-Ready to make your own natural toothpaste?
+Ready to learn natural toothpaste recipes?
 Here’s some useful information to guide you through the process!

 Benefits of Ingredients Used in Natural Toothpaste

-Coconut oil is a popular choice for a homemade, oil-based toothpaste.
+Coconut oil is a popular choice for homemade, oil-based natural toothpaste recipes.
 It contains antibacterial, antimicrobial, and antifungal properties – all of which, are beneficial to the teeth cleaning process without disrupting the balance of bacteria in the mouth.
 But as we all know, the consistency of coconut oil changes with temperature.
 Hence, you can expect the consistency of your toothpaste to be runnier in the warmer months and thicker in colder temperatures.

 Baking soda is a common ingredient in natural toothpaste.
 The alkalinity of baking soda makes it particularly useful when it comes to neutralizing the acids in the mouth that cause cavities.
 However, baking soda is abrasive.
 To reduce the risk of wearing off the top layer of enamel on your teeth, don’t use too much baking soda and always brush gently with a soft toothbrush!

 Bentonite clay is loaded with minerals and it works great as a gentle, natural polisher.
 It’s also alkaline, which means that it helps to neutralize acids in the mouth.